 Beacon Recovery Program

-UAB Beacon Recovery has moved to a new location!
-We are now located on the 3rd floor of the Tower at 530 Beacon Parkway West, Birmingham, AL 35209.
+UAB Beacon Recovery is located on the 3rd floor of the tower at 530 Beacon Parkway W., Birmingham, AL 35209

-UAB Beacon Recovery is an outpatient substance abuse treatment program for adults and adolescents.
-Our treatment programs are certified by the Alabama Department of Mental Health.
-We serve individuals who are either uninsured or have Medicaid coverage.
-While many people are referred to us by various legal and medical entities, a professional referral is not necessary, and approximately 50% of the individuals we help are self-referred.
+UAB Beacon Recovery is an outpatient substance use disorder treatment program for adults and adolescents.
+Our treatment programs are certified by the Alabama Department of Mental Health, and we serve patients who are uninsured or have Medicaid coverage.
+Many patients are referred to us by various legal and medical entities, but a professional referral is not necessary, and about 50% of the people we help are self-referred.

-We collect a small monthly fee that covers all our services, and fees are based on a sliding fee scale determined by annual income and household size.
+We collect a small monthly fee that covers all of our services, and fees are based on a sliding fee scale determined by annual income and household size.
 Monthly fees range from $0 to $100.
-Individuals with Medicaid are not charged fees.
-We never turn anyone away for inability to pay, and we offer various community services to individuals who are unable to pay their monthly fees.
+Medicaid patients are not charged fees.
+We never turn anyone away if they are unable to pay, and we offer various community services to those who are unable to pay their monthly fees.

-After the initial evaluation, if you are admitted to one of our programs, you will work with your intake counselor to complete your plan of treatment, which will outline the various services we recommend.
-You then will be assigned to a primary counselor to begin therapy, and, depending on your needs, you may be given an appointment for further evaluation by one of our physicians.
+If you are admitted to one of our programs, you will work with your intake counselor to complete your plan of treatment, which will outline the various services we recommend.
+Then you will be assigned to a primary counselor to begin therapy, and depending on your needs, you may be given an appointment for further evaluation by one of our physicians.

-UAB Beacon Recovery uses secure, government-compliant software that connects you to our counselors, physicians, case managers, and peers from the comfort of your home with the use of your computer, smartphone, or tablet equipped with a camera.
-Most of our services (except for day treatment and some medical services) are offered via telehealth or in person.
-You decide how you receive your treatment!
+UAB Beacon Recovery uses secure, government-compliant software that connects you to our counselors, case managers, and peers from the comfort of your home with the use of your computer, smartphone, or tablet equipped with a camera.
+Most of our services (except for day treatment and most medical services) are offered via telehealth.

 Adult IOP: Our Intensive Outpatient Program, for men and women over the age of 18 with moderate to severe substance use disorder, is where most patients begin their recovery journey.
 Intensive outpatient requires a minimum of 9 hours of service per week, generally through a combination of group and individual therapy.
-We offer groups in the morning, afternoon, and evening to accommodate your busy schedule.
-As an IOP patient, you will have access to our Integrated Healthcare Clinic, including psychiatric evaluations, primary medical care, and medication-assisted treatment.
-We also encourage all IOP patients to participate in the Family Program, which is a once-a-week program in the evening to help you and your family learn about the disease of addiction so that they can become helpful partners in your recovery.
-Most individuals complete the IOP within 3-6 months.
+We offer groups in the morning, afternoon, and evening to accommodate busy schedules.
+As an IOP patient, you will have access to our on-site clinic, Beacon Integrated Healthcare, which offers psychiatric evaluations, primary medical care, and medication-assisted treatment.
+We also encourage all IOP patients to participate in any of our various specialty groups, which meet 1-4 times per month.
+Specialty groups include our Family Program, Intro to 12 Steps, Grief, Trauma, Financial Fitness, and Healthy Coping.
+Most individuals complete the IOP within 4-6 months.

 Adult Outpatient: Our Outpatient Program is for patients with mild or moderate substance use disorder and usually is offered through a combination of group and individual therapy.
 Groups are scheduled in the afternoons and evenings for 3 hours per week.
-Our PRIME (Promoting Recovery through Individualized Motivational Enhancement, is a unique outpatient program designed for individuals who have busy work schedules and are not able to complete the Intensive Outpatient Program.
+Our PRIME (Promoting Recovery through Individualized Motivational Enhancement) program is a unique outpatient program designed for people with busy work schedules but are otherwise well-supported in their recovery environment.
 Most PRIME patients complete one or two 50-minute individual sessions per week with an assigned counselor.
-PRIME patients also have access to the full range of medical and psychiatric services in our Integrated Healthcare Clinic, as well as access to our Family Program.
-Most PRIME patients compete treatment within 2-3 months.
+These patients also have access to the full range of medical and psychiatric services in our on-site clinic, Beacon Integrated Healthcare, and to our specialty groups.
+Most Outpatient Program participants complete treatment within 2-3 months.

-Adult MISSION Day Treatment: Our day treatment program, called MISSION (Maintaining Independence and Sobriety through Systems Integration, Outreach, and Networking), is designed for individuals with substance abuse treatment needs who are also experiencing homelessness or unstable housing and also have mental health disorders.
-Our MISSION program is offered through partnership with Firehouse Shelter, and our services are offered 5 days per week from 9 am to 3 pm (lunch is provided).
-MISSION day treatment provides transportation assistance, and patients enrolled in this program also have access to the full range of medical and psychiatric services in our Integrated Healthcare Clinic.
-We help with the cost of prescription medications for individuals who cannot afford any medication that our physicians prescribe.
-All MISSION day treatment patients work with a case manager, who helps them obtain housing vouchers through a program called Shelter Plus Care, and about half of our patients move into independent living with the help of this program.
+Adult MISSION Day Treatment: Our Day Treatment Program, called MISSION (Maintaining Independence and Sobriety through Systems Integration, Outreach, and Networking), is designed for people with substance use disorder who need treatment but also are experiencing homelessness or unstable housing and have mental health disorders.
+Our MISSION program is offered through partnership with the Firehouse Shelter downtown, and our services are offered 5 days per week, from 9 am to 3 pm (lunch is provided).
+MISSION provides transportation assistance, and patients also have access to the full range of medical and psychiatric services at our on-site clinic, Beacon Integrated Healthcare.
+We help with the cost of prescription medications for patients who cannot afford the medication that our physicians prescribe.
+All MISSION day treatment patients work with a credentialed counselor and certified peer recovery support specialist, who help patients achieve independent living after completing the program.

-Special Services for Pregnant Women: UAB Beacon Recovery is a proud partner with CAPP (Comprehensive Addiction in Pregnancy Program), which provides substance abuse counseling, case management, peer support, and prenatal care all in one location at the OB Complications Clinic (OBCC) at UAB, which is located at 1500 6th Ave.
+Special Services for Pregnant Women: UAB Beacon Recovery is a proud partner with CAPP (Comprehensive Addiction in Pregnancy Program), which provides substance use disorder counseling, case management, peer support, and prenatal care – all in one location at the OB Complications Clinic (OBCC) at UAB, which is located at 1500 6th Ave.
 South, Birmingham, AL 35233).
-A Beacon Recovery counselor will be part of your treatment team, in addition to professionals from other agencies, including UAB’s Family Wellness Program, medical and social work professionals at the OBCC, and more.
-This program is designed to help families remain intact and healthy and is uniquely designed to meet the special needs of pregnant and post-partum women.
-If you are interested in learning more about this program, we can connect you to a peer support specialist who can tell you about everything that is available within this program, all under one roof.
+A Beacon Recovery counselor will be part of your treatment team, in addition to professionals from other agencies (including UAB’s Family Wellness Program), medical and social work professionals at the OBCC, and others.
+This program is designed to help families remain intact and healthy and is uniquely designed to meet the special needs of pregnant and postpartum women.
+If you are interested in learning more about this program, we can connect you to a peer support specialist who can tell you more this program.

-Adolescent Programs: Our adolescent programs are designed to support young persons who are between the ages of 13 and 18.
-Through partnerships with Birmingham City Schools and Jefferson County Schools, we provide individualized substance abuse counseling in schools during regular school hours.
+Adolescent Programs: Our adolescent programs are designed to support young people age 13-18.
+Through partnerships with Birmingham City Schools and Jefferson County Schools, we provide individualized substance use disorder counseling in schools during regular school hours.
 For adolescents who do not attend school in one of those systems, or for those who do but may need additional support, we also offer adolescent treatment services in the evening.
-Our adolescent treatment team can provide services either in person (at school or at our main location in the evening) or through the use of telehealth (using secure, government-compliant software that connects you to a counselor from the comfort of your home with the use of your computer, smartphone, or tablet equipped with a camera.
+Our adolescent treatment team can provide services either in person (at school or at our main location in the evening) or through the use of telehealth.
+Telehealth uses secure, government-compliant software to connect you to a counselor from the comfort of your home with the use of your computer, smartphone, or tablet equipped with a camera.

 Our Treatment Team

-UAB Beacon Recovery is a caring, multidisciplinary team with extensive training in providing substance abuse treatment.
-Our team is made up of UAB physicians, nurse practitioners, case managers, counselors, and peers.
-While your primary helper will be your counselor, you also will have access to medical evaluations, psychiatric evaluations, prescription assistance, medication-assisted treatment (MAT), case management, transportation assistance (van service for day treatment and bus vouchers for all other programs), and family therapists.
+UAB Beacon Recovery is a caring, multi-specialty team with extensive training in providing substance use disorder treatment.
+Our team is made up of UAB Medicine physicians, nurse practitioners, counselors, care coordinators, case managers, and peer recovery support specialists.
+Your primary helper will be your counselor, but you also will have access to medical evaluations, psychiatric evaluations, prescription assistance, medication-assisted treatment, case management, transportation assistance (van service for day treatment and bus vouchers for all other programs), and family therapists.

 Beacon Integrated Healthcare Clinic

-Any patient enrolled in any Beacon Recovery program has access to the wide array of medical services offered in our on-site clinic, Beacon Integrated Healthcare.
+Patients enrolled in any Beacon Recovery program have access to the wide array of medical services offered in our on-site clinic, Beacon Integrated Healthcare.
 The clinic is located at our main office at 530 Beacon Parkway W., Suite 301, Birmingham, AL 35209.
 This clinic is designed to supplement our psychosocial services (counseling and peer support) by offering primary care, medication-assisted treatment (Suboxone, Vivitrol, etc.), and psychiatric treatment, all in the same location.
 Your counselor can help connect you to any of these services if they are part of the treatment plan you choose.
-Medical services in the clinic cost $0-100 per month in addition to program fees, and the cost of medications prescribed by our physicians, including medication-assisted treatment and psychiatric medications, we can help cover part or all of the costs while helping you gain employment, so that you can begin paying for medications yourself.
+Medical services in the clinic cost $0-100 per month in addition to program fees, and the cost of medications prescribed by our providers is included.*

-Our care team also partners with the UAB Division of Infectious Diseases to offer free, on-site screening for HIV and Hep-C, and we can help link you to free or low-cost treatment for these conditions.
+Our care team also partners with the UAB Division of Infectious Diseases to offer free, on-site screening for HIV and hepatitis C, and we can help connect you to free or low-cost treatment for these conditions.